thumbor/thumbor/docs/index.rst

     http://thumbor-server/unsafe/300x200/smart/https%3A%2F%2Fgithub.com%2Fthumbor%2Fthumbor%2Fraw%2Fmaster%2Fexample.jpg

-That URL would show an image of the big brother brasil participants in 300x200 using smart crop.
+That URL would show an image of the Big Brother Brasil participants in 300x200 using smart crop.
 There are several other options to the image URL configuration.
 You can check them in the :doc:`usage` page.
 For more details on the /unsafe part of the URL, check the